Marriage and Happiness?

 The Key to Happiness in Marriage

 The Bible’s view of marriage is realistic—it can be a tremendous blessing or one of the worst curses in life.
-Many a study demonstrate, contrary to the dogmas of the sexual revolution, that married people and sexually conservative people are happier and more satisfied.
+Many studies demonstrate, contrary to the dogmas of the sexual revolution, that married people and sexually conservative people are happier and more satisfied.
 It turns out, that when you make life about yourself and your happiness, you actually become more miserable.
 It’s almost like we are called to lose our lives to find them (Matt.
 10:39).

 What makes the difference between a marriage that is a source of great happiness versus one where you’d rather live in the desert?
 The answer may surprise you—don’t make your marriage about your personal happiness!
 The more we seek self-satisfaction the more elusive those things become.
 Man can never satisfy himself with himself.
 We are simply far too small to meet our own needs.
 As Augustine famously wrote, “You have made us for yourself, O Lord. and our hearts are restless until they rest in you.”